PokerTH: History

 The PokerTH project was started in 2006 by Felix Hammer and Florian Thauer.
 Version 0.1 was not released to the public; it only allowed play up to the flop as well as the river.
 Version 0.2 was released on 4 October of that year, followed by 0.3 on 16 October.
 By version 0.2, the game could play a complete round.
 Version 0.4 was released on 4 April 2007 and included a completely new interface, an options dialog and reprogrammed opponents.
 In June 2007, Version 0.5 added network and online play, as well as sound effects.
 Internationalization started with version 0.5 and is now up to 20 languages.
 Version 0.6 was released on 13 December 2007.
 The most prominent change was the addition of a dedicated game server for online play, as well as IPv6 support.
 Version 0.7 was released on 3 May 2009, adding support for up to ten players and a new skinnable interface.
 Version 0.8 was released on 9 September 2010, adding the option to play online ranking games.

 In 2011 PokerTH was relicensed from GPLv2 to AGPL.

-Version 0.9 was released on January 4, 2012 after a year of development and a busy beta phase.
+Version 0.9 was released on January 4, 2012, after a year of development and a busy beta phase.
 This version introduces one of the most frequently requested feature "possibility to rejoin internet games" after disconnection e.g. trouble with player's internet connection.
 Players do not have to worry about a drop in rank anymore.
 Furthermore, there are around 15 other new features and a lot of bugfixes.

 As of version 0.9.5, PokerTH now includes preliminary support for Android devices.

 As of version 1.0, an Online log file analysis tool was added, sound support and higher screen resolutions for Android devices and support for Windows 8 (desktop mode).
 There was a license change: OpenSSL exception (for Windows 8 support, because gcrypt currently crashes on Windows 8).
 Server were re-factored using google protocol buffers which basically enables use of html5 clients.

 The latest stable version, 1.1.2, was released on 1 September 2017.

 Reception

 PokerTH was selected in April 2013 as "HotPick" by Linux Format.
 PokerTH became a quite popular freeware game; it was downloaded alone over SourceForge.net between 2007 and May 2017 over 2.8 million times.

+It was deemed a great poker simulation for newcomers and veterans alike that comes with a large fan base.